dimileeh/dimileeh.github.io/_drafts/mipt_machine_learning_specialization_on_coursera.md

 I started the specialization in April 2016 and finished in December 2016.
 With a full-time job and warm summer days, I missed a couple of deadlines and graduated in 8 months.
 Nevertheless, I'm quite proud of this achievement, especially because it felt a bit like getting back to my life as a student of one of [the best universities in the world][mipt-best].

-What I found exceptional about this particular specialization is the fact that almost all lessons were accompanied with a nicely formatted PDF containing lecture notes.
+What I found exceptional about this particular specialization is the fact that almost all lessons were accompanied with a nicely formatted PDF document containing lecture notes.
 Comparing it with a couple of Nanodegrees on Udacity that I'm in progress of pursuing, I can say that it's probably one of the very few programs created with such fantastic diligence and attention to details.
 I learn by reading, so these assets were of great value to me, and I keep referring back to them from time to time.

 The specialization is split into six courses as follows:
 1. [Maths and Python for Data Analysis](#1-maths-and-python-for-data-analysis)